Estimating the speed of an algorithm

 We are most interested in the worst-case running time of algorithms.
 This is usually what we refer to when we say, 'The time complexity of algorithm X is...'.
 One reason for this is that if we know that our program is 'fast enough' (i.e. under the time limit) in the worst case, then we know it will be fast enough in any case.
 This means we only ever need to worry about this measure of speed.

-In the AIO, the training school, and other informatics competitions, your submitted code will almost certainly be subjected to worst case inputs.
+In the AIO and other informatics competitions, your submitted code will almost certainly be subjected to worst case inputs.
 The test data pushes programs to the limits in order to reward students who implement faster algorithms (ones with lower time complexity).